Chart Color Schemes

 The level of residential development activity in Nicholls is very low in comparison to the average area assessed nationally by AreaSearch

 This year, $108,000 in commercial approvals have been registered, indicating minimal commercial development activity.
-Compared to the Australian Capital Territory, Nicholls has significantly less development activity.
-This limited new supply generally supports stronger demand and values for established homes.
-Nationally, this activity is also lower, reflecting market maturity and possible development constraints.
-Recent development has consisted entirely of detached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+Compared to the Australian Capital Territory and nationally, Nicholls has significantly less development activity.
+The limited new supply generally supports stronger demand and values for established homes.
+Recent development in Nicholls has consisted entirely of detached dwellings, maintaining its traditional suburban character with a focus on family homes appealing to those seeking space.
 With around 6547 people per dwelling approval, Nicholls reflects a highly mature market.

-Given the expected stable or declining population, housing pressure in Nicholls is likely to remain reduced, potentially creating opportunities for buyers.
+Given the expected stable or declining population, housing pressure should remain reduced, potentially creating opportunities for buyers in the area.

 Frequently Asked Questions - Development